Jordan at the Olympics

 Jordan first participated at the Olympic Games in 1980, and has sent athletes to compete in every Summer Olympic Games since then.
-At the 1992 Winter Olympics Mohamed Hadid competed for Jordan in speed skiing.
-The nation has never participated in any Winter Olympic Games.
+The nation has never participated in any Winter Olympic Games, although at the 1992 Winter Olympics Mohamed Hadid competed for Jordan in speed skiing.

 Jordan won its first medal at the Olympic Games at Rio de Janeiro in 2016, when Ahmad Abughaush took the gold in the Men's 68 kg tournament in Taekwondo.
-Jordan earned its second medal at the 2020 Summer Olympics in Tokyo with another taekwondo achievement as Saleh Al-Sharabaty won a silver medal in the 80 kg category.
+Jordan earned its second medal at the 2020 Summer Olympics in Tokyo with another taekwondo achievement as Saleh El-Sharabaty won a silver medal in the 80 kg category.
 Jordan won its fourth medal at the 2024 Olympics in Paris one silver in the taekwondo Men's 68kg category by Zaid Kareem.

 Samer Kamal and Ihsan Abu-Sheikha won two bronze medals in Taekwondo at the 1988 Summer Olympics at Seoul, South Korea when Taekwondo was just introduced into the Olympic Games; however, it was introduced only as a demonstration sport and therefore, are not official medals.

 The National Olympic Committee for Jordan was created in 1957 and recognized by the International Olympic Committee in 1963.

 The Jordan Olympic Committee is now headed by Prince Faisal Bin Al Hussein.